yan-soon/tp/docs/UserGuide.md

     * Allows a user to delete unwanted modules

+1. Editing a module
+    * Allows a user to edit the details of a module they have already added

 1. Check modular credits (MCs)

     * Allows user to check their accumulated modular credit score